Revised February, 2021

 - Employees have access to information on the hazards of these substances.

-- Roles and responsibilities for maintaining the written program, Safety Data Sheets (SDSs) (formerly referred to as Material Safety Data Sheets (or MSDSs)), training, and other aspects of the UNR Hazard Communication are delineated.
+- Roles and responsibilities for maintaining the written program, Safety Data Sheets (SDSs) (formerly referred to as Material Safety Data Sheets (or MSDSs)), training, and other aspects of the University Hazard Communication are delineated.

 The OSHA Hazard Communication Standard (HCS) contains several exclusions.
 A partial listing of these exclusions is listed below for which the provisions of this Program do not apply: